-I am half English and half Italian, my wife is half Welsh and half Czech, and our son has a degree in International Relations.
+I am half English and half Italian, my wife is half Welsh and half Czech, and our son has a degree in International Relations and currently lives in Kenya.
 So it might seem inevitable that I love travelling to other countries and meeting people from other cultures.

 In fact, I grew up in a working class, single-parent household where overseas trips were rarely on the agenda.
 My Italian mother took us - by train - to her home city of Naples when I was four and again when I was almost 14, but this was the only foreign travel of my childhood.